DobLIX: A Dual-Objective Learned Index for Log-Structured Merge Trees: EVALUATIONS

-We evaluate \texttt{DobLIX} with four different workloads, each consisting of $10$ million operations. \textit{Read-Only:} Focuses solely on read operations. \textit{Read-Heavy:} Emphasizes reads ($90\%$) with a smaller proportion of inserts ($10\%$). \textit{Write-Heavy:} Involves an equal split between reads and inserts ($50\%$ each). \textit{Write-Only:} Concentrates entirely on write operations.
+We evaluate \texttt{DobLIX} with four different workloads, each consisting of $10$ million operations. \textit{Read-Only~(\textbf{RO}):} Focuses solely on read operations. \textit{Read-Heavy~(\textbf{RH}):} Emphasizes reads ($90\%$) with a smaller proportion of inserts ($10\%$). \textit{Balanced~(\textbf{BA}):} Involves an equal split between reads and inserts ($50\%$ each).
+Write-Heavy~(\textbf{WH}): Emphasizes insert operations ($90\%$) over read operations ($10\%$).
 We also use YCSB~\cite{cooper2010benchmarking} real benchmarks to evaluate \texttt{DobLIX}.
 In all workloads, the search key is selected randomly from the existing set of keys in the index with a Zipfian distribution~\cite{cormode2008finding}, unless a different request distribution is specified.

-\subsubsection{\textbf{Baselines}}
+\subsubsection{\textbf{Baselines.}}

-We select the following representative schemes as baselines for comparison. \textbf{\textit{{RocksDB~\cite{rocksdbpaper}}}}: An embedded high-performance KV-store used as the storage engine.
-We utilize the default indexing mechanism of RocksDB. \textbf{\textit{{Bourbon~\cite{Bourbon2020}}}}: A KV store with an LI that accelerates lookups by understanding the distribution of keys.
+We use these schemes as comparison baselines. \textbf{\textit{{RocksDB}}}~\cite{rocksdbpaper}: An embedded high-performance KV-store used as the storage engine.
+We utilize the default indexing mechanism of RocksDB. \textbf{\textit{{Bourbon}}}~\cite{Bourbon2020}: A KV store with an LI that accelerates lookups by understanding the distribution of keys.
 Based on WiscKey~\cite{lu2017wisckey}, a LevelDB~\cite{leveldb} variant, Bourbon retains fixed block sizes, but might need to load several blocks (See Fig.~\hyperref[fig:prev-designs]{\ref*{fig:prev-designs}A}).
 The Bourbon source code is publicly accessible~\cite{BourbonGithub}.
-We incorporate Bourbon indexing method into our RocksDB configuration. \textbf{\textit{{TridentKV~\cite{TridentKV2022}}}}: an LI variant of RocksDB that aims to retrieve KV pairs by loading only one data block.
+We incorporate Bourbon indexing method into our RocksDB configuration. \textbf{\textit{{TridentKV}}}~\cite{TridentKV2022}: an LI variant of RocksDB that aims to retrieve KV pairs by loading only one data block.
 TridentKV modifies the size of the data blocks, potentially significantly increasing the size of the block, which can affect the lookup performance when loading a large block (see Fig.~\hyperref[fig:prev-designs]{\ref*{fig:prev-designs}C}).
 TridentKV code is available as open-source~\cite{TridentKVGithub} and is built on top of RocksDB.
 We adopt their implementation in our evaluations.

-\subsubsection{\textbf{Metrics}}
+\subsubsection{\textbf{Metrics.}}